-When it’s not game time, bask in all the fun Branson’s world-class attractions offer.
+When it’s not game time, bask in all the fun Branson’s world-class shows and attractions offer.
 With some of the world’s largest museums, signature golf courses and towering roller coaster rides, this vibrant city in southwest Missouri is the place to be for teams of all ages.
-Planning is made even easier with affordable accommodations equaling over 18,000 rooms.
+Planning is made even easier with affordable accommodations equaling over 15,000 rooms.
 There are so many things to do and so many places to stay in Branson that you’ll simply have to keep coming back to experience them all!
 And, after hosting your next tournament here, we believe you’ll want to!

 Notable Recent/Upcoming Events